Do you know what RTD (Ready to Drink) means?

 This doesn't seem to be simply because Gen Z is drinking less.
 Rather, it seems that Gen Z is drinking in different ways.

-Young people are said to be drinking a lot of RTD highballs.
-It seems a similar trend is observed in the U.S.
+Young people are said to be drinking RTD highballs more often.
+It seems a similar trend is visible in the U.S. as well.

 The key issue seems to be money.
 More specifically, it's about cash flow.
 People still don't seem to give up their favorite drinks.